 Joseph Cambone, Dean

 The School of Education offers a wide variety of programs for individuals eager to have careers in public schools, early care and education centers, colleges and universities, and nonprofit, community-based education enterprises.
-Students range from “traditional” students coming directly from high school, students, career-changers, veterans, and people who are first in their families to attend college.
+Students range from “traditional” students coming directly from high school, transfer students, career-changers, and veterans, and among each of these groups are people who are first in their families to attend college.

 The School of Education continues to seek out and educate engaged students who are as diverse in their backgrounds, beliefs, and goals as are the citizens of the Commonwealth they will eventually serve.

 Childhood Education and Care

 The mission of the School of Education is to develop inquisitive, reflective and culturally responsive teachers and leaders who value collaborative professional communities and whose practice engages students in transformative learning.

 The 4+1 program offers education majors a joint bachelor’s and master’s degree with initial licensure to teach in Massachusetts public schools in either: